When is it Acceptable for a Texas Lawyer to Charge a Non-Refundable Fee?

 Retainers

-The term “retainer” has engendered enormous confusion when it comes to classifying legal fees.
-Authorities have noted that over time, “the word ‘retainer’ has been used so inconsistently that it has practically lost all definable meaning.”[2]
+The term "retainer" has caused significant confusion in the classification of legal fees.
+Experts have observed that over time, the word "retainer" has been applied so inconsistently that it has nearly lost all definable meaning.[2]

-The primary issue seems to be that the term “retainer” has been used to describe two entirely different types of fees — one that is properly classified as non-refundable and one that is not.
+The core problem lies in the fact that "retainer" is used to refer to two distinct types of fees: one that is correctly considered non-refundable and another that is not.

 The True Non-Refundable Retainer